LIC new plan launched in 2020, changes, rules and latest updates 1 february 2020

 LIFE INSURANCE CORPORATION OF INDIA – Launched following LIC new plans:

-The list of LIC new plan in 2020 is given below.
+LIC new plan launched in 2020 list is given below.
 There is no difference in the names of new plans, only the table number of the plans has been changed.

 - 914-LIC’s New Endowment Plan